 Wireless Network Management System (WNMS) - A network device management system that is used for monitoring, configuring, and updating autonomous access points or WLAN controllers with controller-based access points.
-Some vendors make only WNMS systems to manage other vendors' equipment and some vendors make WNMS to manage only their own WLAN controllers and access
+Some vendors make only WNMS systems to manage other vendors' equipment and some vendors make WNMS to manage only their own WLAN controllers and access points.
+Sample features include device configuration and management, user monitoring, government and industry compliance reporting, and automating of routine tasks.

 WLAN Controller - also known as a "WLAN switch."
-WLAN controllers communicate with controller- based (also called "lightweight" or "thin") access points (APs).
+WLAN controllers communicate with controllerbased (also called "lightweight" or "thin") access points (APs).
 The architecture that uses WLAN controllers and controller-based APs is often called a "Split MAC" architecture.
 Controller-based APs typically have less intelligence or processing capabilities than autonomous (also called "thick" or "fat") APs.
 A WLAN controller houses most of the intelligence in this architecture and is used to centrally control (thus the name) and manage the access points.
 The predominant reason for the industry migration to this architecture is the simplified, centralized management and control of large groups of access points from a single controller.